KRYS — Krystal Biotech, Inc.

 2. Strategic Updates and Business Highlights

-- VYJUVEK Launch: Continued global revenue growth, with strong performance in Europe and Japan contributing $28.9 million.
+- VYJUVEK Launch: Continued global revenue growth, with significant early traction in Europe and Japan, contributing $28.9 million in net revenue.

-- Regulatory Designations: FDA granted platform technology designations for KB407 (CF) and KB111 (Hailey-Hailey), streamlining development processes.
+- Regulatory Designations: FDA granted platform technology designations for KB407 (CF) and KB111 (Hailey-Hailey), enhancing regulatory interactions and development plans.

-- International Expansion: Plans to enter Italy and Spain later in 2026, with ongoing pricing negotiations in Germany and France.
+- International Expansion: Plans to launch in Italy and Spain later in 2026, with ongoing pricing negotiations in Germany and France.

 3. Forward Guidance and Outlook

-- U.S. Market Growth: Anticipated continued growth in the U.S. despite challenges related to patient treatment dynamics.
+- U.S. Growth: Anticipated continued growth in the U.S. market, although the start-stop treatment paradigm may lead to variability in quarterly performance.

-- International Market Strategy: Focus on deepening penetration in existing markets and securing reimbursement outcomes.
+- International Market Penetration: Focus on deepening penetration in existing markets and expanding into new ones, with positive expectations for reimbursement outcomes.

 4. Bad News, Challenges, or Points of Concern